khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 categories: macOS
 ---

 With my [last post](https://khronokernel.github.io/macos/2023/08/08/AS-VM.html), I briefly mentioned at the end that my next challenge was to figure out whether custom serial numbers or DEP enrolment was possible on Apple Silicon VMs running macOS.
-Well today we'll go over what it takes to get DEP enrolment working, and what Apple needs to do to help us.
+Well today we'll go over what it takes to get DEP enrolment working, and what we're still missing from Apple.

 --------------